 Why Is 223 Brass So Popular?

-One of the reasons that the 223 brass is so popular is that is works with many rifles; bolt-action, semi-auto, and single shot.
+One reason that the 223 brass is so popular is that is works with many rifles; bolt-action, semi-auto, and single shot.
 It used to be that you could easily and readily get 223 brass, but with the increase in gun ownership over the past few years, it has become harder and more expensive to buy factory new rounds.
 That is why 223 brass has become consistently one of our best selling casings.
 It is also evident in our collections that there are lots of shooters at the ranges shooting these rounds.

 Who Uses 223 Brass?